donaldboulton/minimal-mistakes/my_collections/_posts/2018-02-22-post-Letter-Avatar.md

 I Modified to the file _ includes/comment.html to a avatar="?" as above.

-### Modify _main.js
+### Modify _main.js_

-Adding the modified .js to my _main.js and add a avatar.scss file for width and height.
+Adding the modified MVC .js to my _main.js and add a avatar.scss file for width and height.

 {% include gallery caption="Gravtar, Avatar, Letter Avatar." %}